Skip to main content

 Senior Counsel

-Caitlin Mitchell is a skilled and detail-oriented appellate attorney with extensive judicial clerkship and internship experience.
-She worked for judges at every type of court in North Carolina, including the Supreme Court, Court of Appeals, Business Court, and a federal district court.
-Caitlin focuses her appellate and litigation practice on defending businesses in complex employment, contract, and professional and premises liability disputes.
+Caitlin Mitchell is a skilled and detail-oriented appellate attorney and civil litigator.
+She worked for judges and justices at every type of court in North Carolina, including the Supreme Court, Court of Appeals, Business Court, and a federal district court.
+Caitlin defends businesses in complex contract, employment, and professional and premises liability disputes.
+She believes that the best defense is a strong offense and is known for securing early dismissals.

 Judicial Experiences